-- 1.2.1 The following definitions apply: - a) "AGLC" means Alberta Gaming, Liquor and Cannabis; - b) "AGLC Authorized Warehouse" means warehouses that are approved by AGLC, pursuant to Section 99 of the GLCR, to store and distribute liquor.
-They include: - the "Central AGLC Authorized Warehouse" means the warehouse located in St. Albert, permitted to store and distribute spirits, wine, coolers, and beer; and - ii) "Other Authorized Warehouses" means approved warehouses other than the Central AGLC Authorized Warehouse permitted to distribute domestic beer products;

-(Added Dec 2019)

-- c) "Board" means the Board of AGLC; - d) (Deleted Mar 2020) - e) "GLCA" means the Gaming, Liquor and Cannabis Act; - f) "GLCR" means the Gaming, Liquor and Cannabis Regulation; - g) "Handbook" means the Liquor Manufacturer Handbook; - h) "Inspector" means an Inspector of AGLC, a police officer as defined in the Police Act or someone designated by AGLC as an Inspector under the GLCA; - i) "kombucha beverage" means a fermented beverage made from brewed tea and sugar; (Added Mar 2020) - j) "licensed premises" means all areas associated with the operations of the licensee, including but not limited to: - i) areas liquor may be sold or consumed; and - ii) any store room, lobby, kitchen, hallway or other service areas used by the licensee in support of the areas where liquor may be sold or consumed: - k) "licensee" means the individual, partnership or corporation holding a Class E liquor licence;
+- 1.2.1 The following definitions apply: - a) "AGLC" means Alberta Gaming, Liquor and Cannabis; - "AGLC Authorized Warehouse" means warehouses that are approved by AGLC, pursuant to Section 99 of the GLCR, to store and distribute liquor.
+They include: - i) the "Central AGLC Authorized Warehouse" means the warehouse located in St. Albert, permitted to store and distribute spirits, wine, coolers, and beer; and - ii) "Other Authorized Warehouses" means approved warehouses other than the Central AGLC Authorized Warehouse permitted to distribute domestic beer products; (Added Dec 2019) - c) "Board" means the Board of AGLC; - d) (Deleted Mar 2020) - e) "GLCA" means the Gaming, Liquor and Cannabis Act; - f) "GLCR" means the Gaming, Liquor and Cannabis Regulation; - g) "Handbook" means the Liquor Manufacturer Handbook; - h) "Inspector" means an Inspector of AGLC, a police officer as defined in the Police Act or someone designated by AGLC as an Inspector under the GLCA; - i) (Moved to Subsection 4.1.13 Oct 2023) - j) "licensed premises" means all areas associated with the operations of the licensee, including but not limited to: - i) areas liquor may be sold or consumed; and - any store room, lobby, kitchen, hallway or other service areas used by the licensee in support of the areas where liquor may be sold or consumed; - k) "licensee" means the individual, partnership or corporation holding a Class E liquor licence;